habitat-sh/on-prem-builder/package_seed_lists/README.md

 ## Builder (builder_x86_64-linux_CHANNEL)

 This should be just enough packages to get Builder installed on your system.
-Currently Builder only supports the x86_64-linux platform.
-You will need both the LTS-2024 channel list and also the stable channel list.